Fex (band): Formation and original tenure (1980–1988)

+Official artwork of the 2024 digital/vinyl studio version rerelease of Subways of Your Mind.

+Fex was originally known as Modulators, which formed in the fall of 1980 after the disbanding of lead singer Ture Rückwardt's previous band Sunshine Caravan.
+Initially, the band consisted of Rückwardt on guitar and vocals, Karl-Heinz "Kalle" Eckert on keyboard, Norbert Ziermann on bass, and Rückwardt's cousin Manfred Fox on drums.
+The band was reconfigured a year later, adding Rückwardt's wife Ilona as a vocalist and Michael Hädrich as a second keyboardist.
+Heino R replaced Fox as drummer.

-Fex was preceded by a band called Modulators, which formed in the fall of 1980 and consisted of spouses Ture and Ilona Rückwardt, Karl-Heinz "Kalle" Eckert, Norbert Ziermann, Michael Hädrich and Heino R. Modulators combined German lyrics with elements of new wave, punk, and electronic music.
-They released a four-track vinyl titled Hygiene Hygiene Hygiene in 1982, but disbanded shortly afterwards.
+Modulators combined German lyrics with elements of new wave, punk, and electronic music.
+They released a four-track vinyl titled Hygiene in 1982 recorded at "Löffelstudios" with engineer Hase.
+Hädrich, Ziermann, and Heino all left the band shortly afterwards.
+Ziermann and Heino were replaced with Volker Schenk and Hans-Reimer Sievers, respectively, while Hädrich was not replaced.

-According to guitarist Ture Rückwardt, Fex started in a rehearsal room in the Heikendorf industrial area.
+In summer 1983, Modulators changed their name to Fex and started rehearsing in a bunker at the Heikendorf industrial area.
 The band name derives from the Southern German slang word Fex, akin to "zealot" or "nerd", describing someone passionately enthusiastic about something.
-The Rückwardts and Eckert were joined by Volker Schenk on bass and Hans-Reimer Sievers on drums.
-Schenk was replaced by Jörg Lemcke after a short period and Eckert left the band in spring 1984; his replacement was former Modulators bandmate Michael Hädrich.
-By September 1984, Ilona Rückwardt had gone on maternity leave, prompting Ture Rückwardt to become lead vocalist, with Hädrich providing backing vocals and second guitar in addition to keyboards.
-Fex started to gain more exposure outside Kiel with their participation in the Newcomer Show music competition, which was hosted in 1984 by radio and television personality Manfred Sexauer and organized by Hamburg-based insurance broker Zeus.
-The competition was held nationwide, Fex performed in September at the Glocke concert hall in Bremen and managed to beat seven other bands.
+Karl-Heinz Eckert left the band in November 1983, and Schenk left to join a jazz band shortly afterward in the same month.
+Michael Hädrich returned to replace Eckert, while Schenk was replaced by Jörg Lemcke.
+Hädrich also played guitar for the band.
+Hase continued to be the mixing engineer for the band.
+By August, Ilona Rückwardt had gone on maternity leave.
+Ture Rückwardt became lead vocalist, with Hädrich providing backing vocals and second guitar in addition to keyboards.
+Around this time, Fex recorded several songs on a demo tape, including "Subways of Your Mind", which was broadcast on NDR 2 in September.
+In the same time, Fex started to gain more exposure outside Kiel with their participation in the Newcomer Show music competition, which was hosted in 1984 by radio and television personality Manfred Sexauer and organized by Hamburg-based insurance broker Zeus.
+The competition was held nationwidem Fex performed in September at the Glocke concert hall in Bremen and managed to beat seven other bands.
 One of the rewards was the contribution of a track to the Top-Hits compilation album released in April 1985.
 The band decided on "Jenny", which they recorded at Planet Wave Studio.